mggg/GerryChain/docs/user/recom.rst

     The last map in the ensemble from the 10000 step region-aware ReCom chain with surcharges of 0.2 for the municipalities and 0.8 for the water districts.

-# frm: TODO: Need to update ALL of the gifs...  *sigh*
+frm: TODO: Need to update ALL of the gifs...  *sigh*  Note that we need to update them for two reasons: 1) the assignments are almost certainly different after the RX code changes but also because 2) they should probably be in the block color format - instead of the dual graph format.

 .. raw:: html